Student Architecture Prize

 Walters Architects are happy to announce this years winner of our annual student architecture prize (Walters Architects Prize – WAP).

-We’ve awarded Asmaa Ahmed (BA 3) of Leeds Beckett University.
-The prizes is for her concept work associated with a refugee camp in England.
+We’ve awarded Asmaa Ahmed (BA 3) of Leeds Beckett University the prize for her design of a refugee camp in England.

 This is our second year of sponsoring an award at Leeds Beckett.
 The work has not disappointed.